 Admissions Ext.
 2120

 Bookstore and Student Accounts Ext.
 2113

 Financial Aid Ext.
 2116

 Career Services Ext.
-2114 or 2402
+2139

 Student Records Ext.
 2107

+Technical Support Ext.
+2101

 Student Parking and Transportation

 Free parking for PIA students is available in the front of the building and the designated parking area.
 Students using these facilities are advised to comply with signs indicating restricted parking sections, stripes defining individual parking spaces, and all other standard traffic direction/warning signs.